Reviewing Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI)

 |18.43

-This is a summary of recent ratings for Latch and Resideo Technologies, as reported by MarketBeat.com.
+This is a breakdown of current ratings and price targets for Latch and Resideo Technologies, as reported by MarketBeat.com.

 |Sell Ratings